All About Erectile Dysfunction (ED)

 If you have erectile dysfunction, it can affect your self-confidence and make you avoid sexual activity.
 Many men with erectile dysfunction feel less interested in sex and lose some or all of their motivation to pursue sexual relationships.

-If you’re worried that you might have erectile dysfunction, it’s best to talk to your doctor as soon as you experience multiple incidents in which you have difficulty getting or keeping an erection during sex.
+If you’re worried about impotence, it’s best to talk to your doctor as soon as you experience multiple incidents in which you have difficulty getting or keeping an erection during sex.

 It’s especially important to talk to your doctor if you’ve had persistent difficulty with erections that has lasted for several months.